m-zabieglinski/FlaskPerceptron/README.md

 A dockerfile is included that will create a running docker image of the application if all files are in the same folder.

-FlaskPerceptronImage.tar is a tar file with the entire image already created.